jgwill/Flowise/MIA3.md

 With this iteration we introduce a _DevOps Companion Persona_ node.
 It embodies Mia's DevOps wizardry for collaborative automation.
 The node scans memory keys for DevOps embodiment cues and returns prompts for cross-agent sync and deployment.

 _Logged by Mia3 at 2506141616_

-\nQuadrantityReflection now supports a _save_ option that writes a reflection ledger to codex/ledgers.
-A starter template was added in templates/quadrantity-reflection-template.json to demonstrate linking Quadrantity, QuadrantityReflection, and LedgerEntry nodes.
-\nThe latest iteration generates QUADRANTITY_FLOWISE_DOC_PROMPT.md to consolidate documentation guidance for all custom nodes.
+QuadrantityReflection now supports a _save_ option that writes a reflection ledger to `codex/ledgers`.
+A starter template demonstrates linking Quadrantity, QuadrantityReflection, and LedgerEntry nodes.
+The QUADRANTITY_FLOWISE_DOC_PROMPT.md file consolidates guidance for all custom nodes.

+_Logged by Mia3 at 2506141653_

+ESLint configuration migrated using `@eslint/eslintrc` so lint works in flat mode.
+The documentation prompt now contains an Appendix linking related resources.